 Alt-Text “Potluck”: A website and workbook launch for Alt Text as Poetry

-Join us on Thursday, December 3rd, as we celebrate the launch of a new website and workbook for Alt Text as Poetry, a multi-year exploration of the poetic potential of image description by Bojana Coklyat and Eyebeam alum Shannon Finnegan.
-The launch will feature the project in new forms including a website by collaborators Laurel Schwulst and Taichi Wi (Abundant Blue), a hard-copy-version designed by Lexi Visco and Calvin Rocchio (Companion–Platform), and will be marked by a newly commissioned composition by JJJJJerome Ellis.
+On Thursday, December 3rd, we celebrated the launch of a new website and workbook for Alt Text as Poetry, a multi-year exploration of the poetic potential of image description by Bojana Coklyat and Eyebeam alum Shannon Finnegan.
+The launch featured the project in new forms including a website by collaborators Laurel Schwulst and Taichi Wi (Abundant Blue), a hard-copy-version designed by Lexi Visco and Calvin Rocchio (Companion–Platform), and was marked by a newly commissioned composition by JJJJJerome Ellis.
+Here is a recording of the event.

 A virtual art centered celebration of the 30th anniversary of the Americans With Disabilities Act (ADA) – the JC ADA 30 Festival!!
 This festival is going to focus on innovation, creativity and the relationships between people that make access happen and not necessarily the law itself.
 The focus will be more about what has been possible since the signing of the law.
 The intention of this festival is to refigure the future of the arts in Jersey City in a way that engages truly everyone.
 So far, Art House Productions, Jersey City Theatre Center, and Golden Door film Festival will be using their platforms to showcase different events.